FNS-Division/inframapdatabase/README.md

 - Data manipulation
 - Data retrieval

-In order to create a local database on a Ubuntu machine, follow the commands in script `create_local_mysql_db.sh`.
+In order to create a local database on a Ubuntu server, follow the commands in script `create_local_mysql_db.sh`.
 The provided codes allow for interacting with either a local databse, or a database hosted on Amazon Web Services (AWS).

 ---